ZincSoft/catnet-rfcs/rfc-3-cnmp-protocol-v0.md

 unavailable) and sending/broadcasting information and requests.
 Such requests may be an echo request (a ping/request) or a router broadcast (information).

+It is meant to only serve the network layer.

 ## Terminology

 ### Error